How GERD, Acid Reflux, Heartburn and Hiatal Hernia Can “Trick” a Nevada DUI Breath Test

 Arrested for DUI in Las Vegas or Reno?
 Call us for help…

-If you were charged with DUI in Nevada and think a medical condition may be to blame, we invite you to contact us for a free consultation.
+If you were charged with DUI in Nevada and think a medical condition may be to blame, we invite you to contact us for a consultation.

 Our compassionate Reno and Las Vegas DUI lawyers know that a Nevada DUI breath test tells only part of the story.
 We’ll figure out the rest of it and present your side to the prosecutor.
 If GERD, reflux or hiatal hernia caused your high BAC reading, we may be able to get your charges dismissed or reduced.

-To schedule your free consultation, fill out the form on this page or call us.
+To schedule your consultation, fill out the form on this page or call us.
 An experienced DUI lawyer will get to you promptly to start helping you plan the best defense to your Nevada DUI charges.